santhra-code/spam_ham_Email_classification/README.md

 Machine Learning Models: Support Vector Machine (SVM), Naive Bayes, Logistic Regression.
 Performance Metrics: Accuracy, Precision, Recall, F1-Score.
 Visualization: Visualizations of results using Matplotlib and Seaborn.

+Installation

+To run the project on your local machine, follow these steps:

+Clone the repository: